ProOracleSQL/space/readme.md

     Michael Rosenblum, the technical reviewer who helped find and fix many errors.
     Jonathan Gennick, Jill Balzano, and everyone else at Apress for helping me create this book.
+    Jonathan McDowell for creating the JSR Launch Vehicle Database.
     Lisa, Elliott, and Oliver, who encouraged me and patiently waited for me to finish this project.